facebookexperimental/Recoil/docs/docs/guides/persistence.md

 You may not wish to persist all atoms, or some atoms may have different persistence behaviors.
 You can read metadata (***NOTE***: *new API coming soon*) to get options from each atom.

+Note that the current hook was designed for persistence and only reports atoms with special option (property `persistence_UNSTABLE` which is an object with a non-null `type` property)

 ## Restoring State

 After you ensure that you're saving your state to your storage, you need to recover it when loading the app.
 This can be done using the **`initializeState`** prop on thee **`<RecoilRoot>`** component. (***NOTE***: *API changes coming soon*).